villarama37/yucky-muck/README.md

 ## Contribution Guidelines

 If common features are developed or there are architectural improvements that all services will benefit from, these should be added to the hapi-starter-kit.
-While there are no fast and hard rules on what these are, a general guideline should be that all services use them.
+While there are no hard-and-fast rules on what these are, a general guideline should be that all services use them.
 For other cases, developing a [https://hapijs.com/tutorials/plugins](hapi plugin) would be a better way to go.
 If the plugin contains very common / shared features, such as authorization, this would be a good place to add an example for